The Governing Council, the main decision-making body of the ECB, usually meets every two weeks.

 At the other meetings, the Governing Council takes decisions related to other tasks, such as payment systems, financial stability, statistics, banknotes, legal affairs, and banking supervision.

-Since December 2004 these decisions are published at 15:00 CET on the day after the second Governing Council meeting.
+Decisions on topics other than monetary policy are published in a press release at 15:00 CET on the day after the related Governing Council meeting.